Should I Leave Effects On When Exporting Multitracks For Mixing?

 Guitars

-The exception is when the amp sim is genuinely just a placeholder, and you specifically want the mixing engineer to build the final guitar tone from scratch.
+The main exception is when the amp sim is genuinely just a placeholder, and you specifically want the mixing engineer to build the final guitar tone from scratch.
+If that’s the case, make a note of it when you send the files.

 Bass Guitar